jkup/awesome-personal-blogs/contributing.md

 ---

+## Creating a PR

+Open up `readme.md` and add your personal blog or one you know to the list!

+The only rules are all blogs submitted must:

+- Be on a personal domain (sally [dot] com not blogspot [dot] com/sally)
+- Be a custom website (not Medium or Blogger)
+- Have personal content (not company news or reblogging)

 ## Updating your PR

 A lot of times, making a PR adhere to the standards above can be difficult.